Summer Strings Camp

 Mrs. Diana Chou, Artistic Director

 Diana Chou is a music educator, cellist, and conductor.
-She is the Artistic Director of The Capitol Symphonic Youth Orchestras (TCSYO), as well as Conductor for String Ensemble and Prelude Orchestra.
-Mrs. Chou began her tenure with TCSYO in 2017 as the Prelude Orchestra Conductor; under her leadership, the program grew rapidly and String Ensemble was formed in the fall of 2019.
+She is the Artistic Director of The Capitol Symphonic Youth Orchestras (TCSYO), as well as Conductor for String Ensemble.
+Mrs. Chou began her tenure with TCSYO in 2017 as the Prelude Orchestra Conductor; under her leadership, the program grew rapidly, and String Ensemble was formed in the fall of 2019.

-Mrs. Chou has been a music educator since 2008, and has taught for Fairfax County Public Schools (FCPS) since 2013.
-She currently teaches at Lake Braddock Secondary School as the Middle School Orchestra Director.
+Mrs. Chou has been a music educator since 2008 and has taught for Fairfax County Public Schools (FCPS) since 2013.
+She currently teaches at Lake Braddock Secondary School as the Middle School Orchestra Director and is co-department chair of the Performing Arts Department.
 In addition, she is Director of the Fairfax Chamber Players, an orchestra made up of FCPS teachers in conjunction with the Academy Course Program.
-She is the Event Coordinator for the Fairfax Arts Coalition for Education (FACE) and works to bring musical opportunities to all students.
-Mrs. Chou enjoys curriculum development, and has worked on projects for FCPS and the Virginia Department of Education.
-She has been a mentor to many first year orchestra teachers and has hosted several student teachers.
+She is the Secretary and Event Coordinator for the Fairfax Arts Coalition for Education (FACE) and works to bring musical opportunities to all students.
+Mrs. Chou enjoys curriculum development and has worked on projects for FCPS and the Virginia Department of Education.
+She has been a mentor to many first-year orchestra teachers and has hosted several student teachers during her time with FCPS.
 She is an active freelance cellist in the Washington D.C. area and is a founding member of the Maestra Ensemble.
-She has performed concerti with the Manassas Symphony Orchestra, Fairfax Chamber Players, and Orchard Park Symphony Orchestra.
+She has performed concerti with the Manassas Symphony Orchestra, Fairfax Chamber Players, and Orchard Park Symphony Orchestra, and is slated to perform the Vivaldi Double Cello concerto with the Friends and Family Orchestra in June 2026.
+She is an active guest conductor and has worked with Middle School All County Orchestras in Virginia and New York.
+In May of 2025 she had the opportunity to work with members of the Atlanta Symphony Orchestra as a participant in the “Girls Who Conduct” masterclass with Marzena Diakun.

 Before moving to Virginia, she taught elementary and middle school orchestra for the Ithaca City School District.
-She served as Vice President of the Seneca Tompkins Music Educators Association, and was the Chairperson for All County and Area All State festivals.
-Mrs. Chou was also the Artistic Director and Conductor of the Ithaca Community Orchestra.
+She served as Vice President of the Seneca Tompkins Music Educators Association and was the Chairperson for All County and Area All State festivals.
+Mrs. Chou was also the Artistic Director and Conductor of the Ithaca Community Orchestra from 2011-2013.
 In 2013 she was named a Music Educator Grammy Award Quarter Finalist.
 She holds a Bachelor of Music in Music Education from Ithaca College, and Master of Music in Conducting from Houghton University.

 Mr. Austin Isaac